yellowme/androidschoolbasics/README.md

      [fix your npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
     * (Ubuntu users) run `sudo apt-get install nodejs-legacy`
   5. Clone the [repository](https://github.com/yellowme/androidschool) of the android project you're goin to use in android studio
-  5. Run `androidbasics config`  inside the android project directory to configure it for the first time
   6. Run `androidbasics` inside the android project directory
   7. **Learn!**